You want smart political talk without the meltdowns?

 They're letting these people off the hook.

-What they've done to these Tesla dealerships you know, they're firing bullets into them.
+What they've done to these Tesla dealerships, you know, they're firing bullets into them.

-Somebody's gonna get killed.
+Somebody's going to get killed.

 They're firebombing the cars in the lots of these dealerships.